19h47/19h47-listbox/README.md

 ## Keyboard Support

-The list box implements the following keyboard interface.
+The example listbox on this page implements the following keyboard interface.

 | Key                  | Function                                                                                                                                                                                                                                        |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |